 Betty Traynor, President

-Betty Traynor became a member of Senior Action Network in 2000 and became a Board member in 2008.
-She has been active in San Francisco as coordinator of the Friends of Boeddeker Park in the Tenderloin, Board member for five years of the co-op where she lives, St. Francis Square Cooperative in the Western Addition, and volunteer with Food Runners.
+Betty Traynor became a member of Senior Action Network in 2000 and a Board member in 2008.
+She has been active in San Francisco as coordinator of the Friends of Boeddeker Park in the Tenderloin, is a board member of OWL (Older Women’s League), and a connector for her co-op with the Community Living Campaign.
 She is also a core group member of the Women’s International League for Peace and Freedom-San Francisco branch.
-Betty played a lead role in the merger of Senior Action Network and Planning for Elders to become Senior and Disability Action in August 2012 and is currently Board President of the new organization.
-You may contact her at (415) 931-1126 or firstname.lastname@example.org.
+Betty played a lead role in the merger of Senior Action Network and Planning for Elders to become Senior and Disability Action in August 2012 and is currently Board President of the organization.
+You may contact her at email@example.com.

 Karen was born in Berkeley, almost 70 years ago.
 She has lived her life in the Bay Area, and wouldn’t have it any other way.
 Karen was a Licensed Clinical Social Worker for most of her professional life, worked with seniors, and used what she had learned to assist her parents through their declining years.
 She is married and divorced, has 2 children and 2 grandchildren.
 Now happily retired, Karen divides her activist life between SDA, and her neighborhood group, HANC, the Haight Ashbury Neighborhood Council.
 Maybe she’ll get a dog.